IvoVellekoop/openwfs/docs/source/readme.rst

     * **Spatial light modulator**.
 The :class:`~.slm.SLM` object provides a versatile way to control spatial light modulators, allowing for software lookup tables, synchronization, texture warping, and multi-texture functionality accelerated by OpenGL.
     * **Scanning microscope**.
 The :class:`~.devices.ScanningMicroscope` object uses a National Instruments data acquisition card to control a laser-scanning microscope.
     * **GenICam cameras**.
 The :class:`~.devices.Camera` object uses the `harvesters` backend :cite:`harvesters` to access any camera supporting the GenICam standard :cite:`genicam`.
     * **Automatic synchronization**.
-OpenWFS provides tools for automatic synchronization of actuators (e. g. an SLM) and detectors (e. g. a camera).
+OpenWFS provides tools for automatic synchronization of actuators (e.g. an SLM) and detectors (e.g. a camera).
 The automatic synchronization makes it trivial to perform pipelined measurements that avoid the delay normally caused by the latency of the video card and SLM.

 * **Wavefront shaping algorithms**.
 A (growing) collection of wavefront shaping algorithms.
 OpenWFS abstracts the hardware control, synchronization, and signal processing so that the user can focus on the algorithm itself.
 As a result, most algorithms can be implemented cleanly without hardware-specific programming.